 Step No.4: Make an offer

-Your offer will include a purchase price, closing date, and conditions to be fulfilled.
-Once your offer is sent to the seller’s agent, it’s negotiation time: They will either accept, refuse or counter your offer.
+Offers usually include a purchase price, closing date, and conditions to be fulfilled.
+Once your offer is sent to the seller’s agent, it’s negotiation time: Your offer will be either accepted, refused or countered.

 Step No.5: Fulfill the conditions